thenukasiva/quick-notes-chrome-extension/README.md

 # quick-notes-chrome-extension
-📝A chrome extension to write notes on stickies and draw on webpages while studying
+📝A chrome extension to write notes on sticky notes and draw on webpages while studying

 Made using HTML, CSS and Javascript.
 First time working with Chrome Extensions!